jcurl/RJCP.DLL.Log/TraceReader.Dlt/docs/DLT.DecoderDesign.md

 * 4 bytes for the ECU ID if present (WEID)
 * 4 bytes for the Session ID if present (WSID)
 * 4 bytes for the Time Stamp if present (WTMS)
+* 10 bytes for the extended header if present (UEH)

-The length field in the packet does not include the storage header.
+The length field in the packet does not include the storage header or the serial marker.

 Thus, if the length field is less than the minimum, we can conclude the packet is not a valid DLT packet, it can be discarded (the minimum amount of data), and